benjamin-chavez/audioarchive/README.md

         - Must have significantly higher volume
     - Restructure Product table and convert Enums to other type
     - Add published/draft logic to products table
+    - convert the `/api/app-users/register` route to a webhook route.
+Something like `/api/webhooks/auth0/register`.

  - Cart:
     - Set up logic to store cart in local storage if not logged in